 Lifeguard or Doctor?

-The summer before my father began his medical school studies — over 80 years ago — he was worked as a lifeguard at a New York City beach.
+The summer before my father began his medical school studies — nearly 85 years ago — he was worked as a lifeguard at a New York City public beach.
 Among his fellow guarding buddies were several careerists.
 These guys followed the sun, dad said, guarding full time — traveling the annual New York-Florida circuit for guarding work.

-And the more they talked about that existence, my dad told me, the more it appealed to him.
-As the summer of 1940 drew to a close he got it into his head that he would like to join them and considered putting off his medical studies for a while.
+And the more they talked about that existence, my dad explained to me, the more it appealed to him.
+As Summer 1940 drew to a close he got it into his head that he would like to join them south and considered putting off his medical studies for a while.

-All before he told his mother.
+All this before he told his mother.
 A determined and demanding lady, she quickly knocked the idea out of his head.
-But dad continued summer guarding all through medical school.
+But dad continued summer lifeguarding all through medical school.

-He guarded at Jacob Riis Park in Queens, NY and at Jones Beach on Long Island.
-Both state parks were popular bathing spots — creations of the “Master-Builder” Robert Moses.
+He worked at Jacob Riis Park in Queens, NY and at Jones Beach on Long Island.
+Both state parks were popular bathing spots — creations of New York City’s “Master-Builder” Robert Moses.
 My dad said he had more than a few “saves” during his lifeguard career.
-Seems like the guy was always saving lives.
+Seems like the guy was always preserving life.

 My father was comfortable around water.
-A champion swimmer and diver in college, he started guarding while in college.
-He also loved to sail.
-And the first chance he got, he moved his family from the city to the shore and stayed there for 50-plus years.
+A top swimmer and diver in college, he started guarding while in college.
+He also loved to sail and swim (but never fishing).
+And the first chance he got, he moved his family from the city to the shore and stayed there for 50+ years.

 It looks like the doctor’s daughter was right.
 A British study a while back found that “a seaside environment can reduce stress and encourage physical activity.”